AugustoBSimionato/AugustoBSimionato/README.md

 I'm Augusto Simionato, 20 years old, currently living in Brazil.

-I am a graduate student in Software Engineer at Federal Technological University of Paraná (UTFPR, Universidade Tecnológica Federal do Paraná) in Cornélio Procópio, Paraná.
+I am a Software Engineer student at Federal Technological University of Paraná (UTFPR, Universidade Tecnológica Federal do Paraná) in Cornélio Procópio, Paraná.

-Also a software engineer who is passionate about user interface.
+Also a software engineer who is passionate about UI and UX.

 ## Technologies I've worked